 At present, there is no effective HIV vaccine to prevent HIV infection or slow the progression of AIDS in people who are already infected.
 However, treating people who have HIV infection reduces the risk of their transmitting the infection to other people.

 Transmission of HIV through its most common routes—sexual contact or sharing of needles—is almost completely preventable.
-However, the measures required for prevention—sexual abstinence or consistent condom use (see How to Use a Condom) and access to clean needles—are sometimes personally or socially unpopular.
+However, the measures required for prevention—sexual abstinence or consistent condom use Prevention Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted diseases may be caused... read more and access to clean needles—are sometimes personally or socially unpopular.
 Many people have difficulty changing their addictive or sexual behaviors, so they continue to put themselves at risk of HIV infection.
 Also, safe sex practices are not foolproof.
 For example, condoms can leak or break.

 Condoms made of latex provide good protection against HIV (as well as other common sexually transmitted diseases), but they are not foolproof.
 Oil-based lubricants (such as petroleum jelly) should not be used because they may dissolve latex, reducing the condom's effectiveness.